Basic data reduction

 and tsv in twinagg(s, 1.0, 1.0)

-We can extract the timestamp from the time stamped window with the
+We can extract the timestamp from the time stamped

-the variables streamrate and samplingrate we can adjust the
+with the variables streamrate and samplingrate we can adjust the

 frequency of the stream and how often the stream is sampled: